 If your data contains non-string data types, the Convert column type GUI operation is automatically applied as the first step in the Data Refinery flow when you open a file in Data Refinery.
 Data types are automatically converted to inferred data types, such as Integer, Date, or Boolean.
 You can undo or edit this step.

 The following video shows you how to refine data.

 Click the Profile tab to validate your data throughout the data refinement process.

 Click the Visualizations tab to visualize the data in charts.
 Uncover patterns, trends, and correlations within your data.

-By default, Data Refinery uses the name of the data source to name the Data Refinery flow and the target data set.
+In the DATA REFINERY FLOW DETAILS pane, click the Edit icon to edit the Data Refinery flow name and description By default, Data Refinery uses the name of the data source to name the Data Refinery flow and the target data set.
 You can change these names, but you can’t change the project that these data assets belong to.